pdavim/crypto-daily-discord-bot/README.md

 - Alert deduplication entries older than seven days are pruned automatically once per day.
 The pruning job also runs on start-up so long-running processes and ephemeral runs stay in sync.
 - Watchlist and alert cache files are deleted when empty, keeping the `data/` directory tidy in clean environments and tests.
+- Weekly performance snapshots are persisted to `reports/weekly.json`, capturing seven-day returns and runtime metrics without posting to Discord.
+- On the first day of each month (01h in the configured timezone) the bot compiles a performance chart using the stored snapshots and delivers the report via the monthly webhook.

 ## Environment Variables